Report Your Positive Test Result

 If you tested positive for COVID-19 through testing outside of University Health Service, report your positive test result.

-COVID-19 testing guidance can be found on the CDC website.
 People with symptoms of COVID-19 should either get tested using a rapid antigen test, through their primary care physician (for students, this includes University Health Service), or through a community testing resource.
+Additional COVID-19 testing guidance can be found on the CDC website.